NCI Serological Sciences Network for COVID-19 (SeroNet)

 - Arizona State University (Tempe, AZ)

-- Feinstein Institute for Medical Research (Manhasset, NY)
+- Feinstein Institutes for Medical Research (Manhasset, NY)

 - University of Minnesota (Minneapolis, MN)